 When playing we kept several aspects of the mouse in mind and took notes, our criteria for evaluating mice can be found on our what to look for in a gaming mouse post:

-Based on those criteria, considering price, and after playing with all the mice we have, we picked the top 5 mice above for our summer 2018 update.
+Based on those criteria, considering price, and after playing with all the mice we have, we picked the top 5 mice above for our winter 2018 update.

 As a disclaimer, there's no one mouse that's perfect for everyone, and this best pick list is meant to serve as a suggestion for where to start, you can take a look at individual mouse reviews we've done to really dig into what will fit best for you.